KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 8. **Mix Clips** - allows same-track transitions to be applied between two clips.
 See :ref:`same_track_transition` for a detailed explanation.

 9. Insert Clip Zone in Timeline.
-See `Insert & Overwrite Advanced Timeline Editing <https://kdenlive.org/project/insert-overwrite-advanced-timeline-editing/>`_ on Kdenlive Home page.
+See :ref:`insert_overwrite_advanced_timeline_editing` for more details.

 10. Overwrite Clip Zone in Timeline.
-See `Insert & Overwrite Advanced Timeline Editing <https://kdenlive.org/project/insert-overwrite-advanced-timeline-editing/>`_ on Kdenlive Home page.
+See :ref:`insert_overwrite_advanced_timeline_editing` for more details.

 11. Extract Timeline Zone